 - Waterproofing layer: Of course this is the most important process.
 You need an additional waterproof and root-resistant layer installed to keep the roof structure undamaged and safe.
 A green roofing system that ends up leaking into the interior of the building can be detrimental to the structure and the people inside.

 - Drainage & Filter layer: The excess water on the roof needs to escape somehow as standing water can cause a problem in the long term.
 Be sure that the roof outlets are always clear of dirt and debris.
-You can even add pebbles at the entrance of the outlets to ensure no plant vegetation makes its way into the drainage system.
+You can add pebbles at the entrance of the outlets to ensure no vegetation makes its way into the drainage system.

 - Soil Profile Layer: The perfect substrate for a green roof consists of low, lightweight nutrients.
 It should have a ratio of 30 percentage organic material and 70 percentage inorganic material.
 Soil that is too heavy, will contribute to the heavy load on the roof which you want to avoid as much as possible.